New Results on Nyldon Words and Nyldon-like Sets: Melan c on's Algorithm

 \begin{theorem} \begin{enumerate} \item Every primitive word has exactly one $G$-word conjugate. \item No periodic word is in $G$. \end{enumerate} \end{theorem}

 \begin{proof} Suppose we start with a word as a circular sequence where each letter is its own block.
 Clearly any $G$-factorization of a sequence of these blocks preserves the blocks, as they are just single letters.
 We now perform Melan\c{c}on's algorithm on the sequence of blocks.
-The key observation is that after any contraction step, any $G$-factorization of any sequence of the blocks will still preserve the blocks by \cref{lem:contraction}.
+The key observation is that the initial multiset of single letter blocks satisfies the preservation condition, and after any contraction step, the resulting multiset of blocks will still satisfy the preservation condition by \cref{lem:contraction}.
 The algorithm terminates when all the blocks are identical, as otherwise there is a smallest block under the total order $\prec$ on $G$ that has a different block to its left.

-If the word is primitive, then when the algorithm terminates, we are left with one block $n$, which by \cref{lem:contraction} is in $G$.
-Suppose we have start with a conjugate $w$ of $n$.
+If the word is primitive, then when the algorithm terminates, we are left with one block $n$, which by \cref{lem:contraction} is in $G$ (since $\{n\}$ satisfies the preservation condition, meaning its $G$-factorization must be $(n)$).
+Suppose we start with a conjugate $w$ of $n$.
 We perform the algorithm on this $w$.
 Initially, this $w$ preserves the blocks.
 However, at some point the first block in $w$, which we denote $u$, will contract into the last block, as we must be left with the single block $n$ at the end.
 By \cref{lem:smallestblock}, $u$ cannot start $w$ if $w$ is a $G$-word.
 Therefore, $w$ is not in $G$ and every primitive word has exactly one $G$-word conjugate.

 If we start with a periodic word with minimal unit $s$, suppose that the $G$-word conjugate of $s$ is $n$.
 We can think of our circular periodic word as a sequence of $k$ words $n$.
 Call each such word an $n$-group.
 If we perform Melan\c{c}on's algorithm on our word, then we know from above that until an $n$-group forms, its first block will not contract to the left.
 So all contractions between two blocks that happen will have the property that the two blocks are in the same $n$-group, until we end with $k$ blocks that are just $n$.
 Therefore, our periodic word is not in $G$. \end{proof}